Jordan-Nelson/express-data/README.md

 ## Sample Use
 ### Basic Use
-A basic use of the library can be seen below.
-By setting verbose to true, each stat will log to the console when the event is marked complete with the stop() method.
-The method call, req.expressData.record('event-name'), will create an event with the name 'event-name' and record the start time.
-The method call, req.expressData.stop('event-name'), will record the end time, and calculate the time elapsed for the event.
+A simple use of the library can be seen below.
+For each request, express-data will create an object to record a UUID, the URL, method, and the time elapsed for the request.
+The 'onEndRequest' config property is used to perform actions such as saving this data to a database.
+In the example below, it is simply logged to the console

 ```javascript
 var express = require('express');